jewelcse/course-management-system/README.md

 Before build and run the container, create a custom network first.

-Navigate to each services then open the terminal and run the following command.
+Navigate to each service's then open the terminal and run the following command.
 ```bash
 docker network create  assignment-1-network
 ```